bbbrrrkkk/magic-square-game/README.md

 - **[VScode](https://code.visualstudio.com/)**
 All coding was completed in VS Code.
 - **[cdnjs][https://cdnjs.com/libraries/jquery]**
 cdnjs was used as the reference for the jQuery JavaScript library.
 - **[coolors.co](https://coolors.co/)**
 Potential site palettes were tested with Coolors.
 - **[gauger.io](https://gauger.io/fonticon/)**
 This website was used to generate the favicon using an icon from Font Awesome.
 - **[Am I Responsive?](http://ami.responsivedesign.is/)**
 For rendering the device preview image
 - **[https://ecotrust-canada.github.io/](https://ecotrust-canada.github.io/markdown-toc/)**
-For generating the nicely formatted markdown table of contents
+For generating the formatted table of contents in markdown

+Other

+- CodeInstitute modules on HTML, CSS and JavaScript.
+- My mentor for his suggestions and feedback on the project.
+- My friends who helped test the logic and design of the website.
+- My teacher in National School who first introduced me to Magic Squares.

 - - -